muhannadsalkini/ASP.NETCore6-WebAPI-CompanyOrderManag/README.md

 - Update confirmation state for a company
 - Show all companies
 - Add products to a company
-- Create orders only between company Order-Release time
+- Create orders only in company Order-Release time
 - Create orders only for approved companies
 - Show a result message for orders creating